corinnar/MGCI_revision_development/docs/source/SDG15.4.2a_and_b_Tutorial_DRAFT_for_Xavi_230306_XdL.docx.rst

 General Information
 --------------------

-About QGIS-MGCI :sub:`gamma`
+About QGIS-MGCI-DML:sub:`beta`
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This documentation and geospatial workflow has been developed by the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) in collaboration with the Food and Agriculture Organization (FAO) of the United Nations to support member countries to compute and report against SDG Indicator 15.4.2.

 The geospatial workflow was developed using QGIS 3.22.16, a free and open-source geographic information system licensed under the GNU General Public License.
 QGIS is an official project of the Open Source Geospatial Foundation (OSGeo).
 It runs on Linux, Unix, Mac OSX, Windows and Android and supports numerous vector, raster, and database formats and functionalities.
 We suggest users use the Long-Term Release version [1]_ of QGIS to undertake their analysis as this is most stable versions and users are less likely to incur technical difficulties and bugs.
 There are various installers depending on your operating system but for most users we recommend the QGIS Standalone Installer.
 Full instructions are on their website: `https://qgis.org/en/site/forusers/download.html# <https://qgis.org/en/site/forusers/download.html>`__\.
 To run this workflow, you will also need to have R Software 4.4.1.

-The QGIS-MGCI :sub:`beta` workflow is in a beta stage and therefore it is still under development.
-Please contact the QGIS-MGCI :sub:`beta` development team with any comments or suggestions.
+The QGIS-MGCI-DML 15.4.2 :sub:`beta` workflow is in a beta stage and therefore it is still under development.
+Please contact the QGIS-MGCI-DML 15.4.2 :sub:`beta` development team with any comments or suggestions.

 If you have specific bugs to report or improvements to the tool that you would like to suggest, please use the `GitHub’s issue tracker
-<https://github.com/dfguerrerom/wcmc-mgci/issues>`_ of the QGIS-MGCI :sub:`beta` module and do follow the `contribution guidelines
+<https://github.com/dfguerrerom/wcmc-mgci/issues>`_ of the QGIS-MGCI-DML 15.4.2 :sub:`beta` module and do follow the `contribution guidelines
 <https://github.com/dfguerrerom/wcmc-mgci/blob/master/CONTRIBUTE.md>`_.

 Authors
 ^^^^^^^

-QGIS-MGCI :sub:`gamma` has been developed by the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) in collaboration with the Food and Agriculture Organization (FAO) of the United Nations.
+QGIS-MGCI-DML 15.4.2 :sub:`beta` has been developed by the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) in collaboration with the Food and Agriculture Organization (FAO) of the United Nations.
 Contributors to QGIS-MGCI :sub:`gamma` and its documentation include Corinna Ravilious, Vignesh Kamath Cannanure, Boipelo Tshwene-Mauchaza, Cristina Telhado and Valerie Kapos.

 License
 ^^^^^^^
-The QGIS-MGCI :sub:`beta` workflow and its documentation is made available under the terms of the `Creative Commons Attribution 4.0 International License (CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/>`_ .
+The QGIS-MGCI-DML 15.4.2 :sub:`beta` workflow and its documentation is made available under the terms of the `Creative Commons Attribution 4.0 International License (CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/>`_ .

 Background
 ^^^^^^^^^^